Hall of Fame

 Students will be selected for induction into the Heavener Hall of Fame by a selection committee consisting of Warrington faculty and staff members.
 Applicants will be selected based on the following criteria:

-Two letters of recommendation using the request form below (recommenders must be individuals directly related to the applicant’s accomplishments or service at Warrington)
+- Two letters of recommendation using the request form below (recommenders must be individuals directly related to the applicant’s accomplishments or service at Warrington, and must not be current members of the award selection committee)

 Applications that are incomplete, late, or non-compliant with the items above, will not be forwarded to the selection committee for review.